qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

                     coeff=self.ratio * pulse.coeff,
                 )
                 # One can also use add_control_noise here
-                # to add addtional hamiltonian as noise (see next example).
+                # to add additional Hamiltonian as noise (see next example).

 extral_decay = Extral_decay_2(0.3)